Tammy Lauren: Career

 Lauren co-starred with Elliott Gould and a young Rick Schroder in Disney's The Last Flight of Noah's Ark.
 She had a recurring role on the CBS daytime drama The Young and the Restless, where she portrayed Maggie Sullivan and also co-starred in many other television productions, including the movies Tattle: When To Tell On a Friend, Crime of Innocence and the 1988 remake I Saw What You Did.
 (The latter two paired her with Shawnee Smith.)

 Among television fans, Lauren may be best known from the 1990s for her role as Ginger Szabo on Homefront, a series set in post-World War II Ohio.
-Lauren has also enjoyed recurring roles on Home Improvement and Wanda at Large (as Wanda's sister in-law).
+Lauren has also enjoyed recurring roles on Home Improvement, Wanda at Large (as Wanda's sister in-law) and The Drew Carey Show (as Drew's southern belle girlfriend Lily).
 She appeared in the first five episodes of Martial Law with Sammo Hung.
-She also appeared in two episodes of Walker, Texas Ranger ("99th Ranger" and "A Father's Image") and appeared in an episode of MacGyver ("Nightmares").
+She also appeared in two episodes of Walker, Texas Ranger ("99th Ranger" and "A Father's Image") and in an episode of MacGyver ("Nightmares").
 She appears in Mad City (1997) with Dustin Hoffman and John Travolta, among several other theatrical releases.
 Wishmaster (1997) is the only feature film in which Lauren has played a starring role.
 She appeared on Two and a Half Men as Shannon in the episode "Aunt Myra Doesn't Pee a Lot" (2007).
 In 2014, she appeared on Criminal Minds as Liz Foley.